-I work full-time and just freelance on the side.
+I work full-time and plan to start freelancing.
 Do I still have to pay quarterly taxes?

-Just because you have a steady 9-to-5 doesn’t mean your freelance work isn’t subjectable to quarterly taxes.
+Just because you have a steady 9-to-5 doesn’t mean your freelance income and expenses isn’t subjectable to quarterly taxes.

 Freelancers Union provides a break down for when a freelancer needs to start paying quarterly taxes:

-- If you paid no income tax in 2013 (or got a refund), you probably don’t need to pay quarterly taxes in 2014.
+- If you paid no income tax in 2020 (or got a tax refund), you probably don’t need to pay quarterly taxes in 2021.

-Be prepared to pay the Piper (or Uncle Sam)
+Be prepared to pay the IRS at Tax Time

-Being a freelancer and self-employed is liberating for many, just remember to have enough saved up for tax season.
-Tweet this
+Being a freelancer and self-employed is liberating for many, just remember to have enough saved up when it’s time to file taxes.

 Photo Credit: Sculpt